When Do I Move Up Levels in Dancing?

 Meet new people through joining the QS community.
 Spending more time in each level means members get to know each other better and are more likely to dance together at social events and build bonds.
 We have also noticed that being able to dance well (as opposed to learning steps quickly to a sloppy level) means members are more confident to attend social events and actually get up and dance with others.

--improve overall health and fitness in a way that is fun and new.
+-Improve overall health and fitness in a way that is fun and new.
 We want dance to replace the gym!
 This is why we offer so many classes!
 Also, the more your dance knowledge is committed to muscle memory the more of a workout you will get when you dance.
 When you dance through steps that are above your current level you are stopping and thinking too much to get a workout!
 Repetition = muscle memory = real dancing!

 Mental health through time out of busy weekly schedule to have fun and dance.
 Once again, lots of classes = plenty of opportunities for members to switch off and hit the D-Floor!

-So what goal has never, ever been set on an introductory lesson?
+So what goal has never, ever been set on an Introductory Lesson?

 • Finish the QS syllabus to the end of advanced 3 as fast as I can!